Supported file formats

 • .dbf — attribute information

-Other optional files can be included in a Shapefile as well, such as .cpg, .prj, .xml, .sbn, or .sbx.
+Other optional files can be included in a shapefile as well, such as .cpg, .prj, .xml, .sbn, or .sbx.

 WKT